EliCDavis/fast-mesh-seg/README.md

 Why this is potentially better than using other programs:

 * Only loads what FBX nodes are needed for mesh segmentation.
-Ignores all other fbx data, saving on RAM.
+Ignores all other fbx data, saving on RAM and loading time.
-* Delays uncompressing array-type properties until needed.
+* Delays uncompressing array-type properties until needed, uncompression occurs in worker pool.
-* Combines all geometries found in the FBX, always exports only 2 model files (or one if the clipping plane collides with nothing)
+* Geometry Nodes are streamed to a worker pool as they are pulled from the file.
+Splitting the mesh is multithreaded and begins before the FBX file is done being read.

 ## Example Output